anushadash28/AWS-Resource-Usage-Monitoring-/README.md

 <h3>Automate Execution </h3>
 Run the script daily at 10 am using Cron job

-1. Open the cromtab editor
+1. Open the crontab editor

    ```
    crontab -e